Flagstaff Nature Center Opening

 The center is a great place to familiarize yourself with the wildlife, plants, wildflowers and other flora, and history of Open Space and Mountain Parks.
 Interactive activities and games at the center will challenge the child in all of us.
 Many stuffed animal mounts will show you who lives in the forests and grasslands about you.
 There are also displays and activities that teach about the geology and about open space management.
 A kid’s corner provides activities and books for the youngest members of our community to enjoy.

 Volunteers will answer your questions about the displays and exhibits, as well as share map and trail information to help in planning a hike on one of our area trails.

-The Flagstaff Nature Center is located on the summit of [add link to th page - Flagstaff Mountain] and is accessed by following Flagstaff Road approximately 3.5 miles to Realization Point, where you take the side road to Flagstaff Summit.
+The Flagstaff Nature Center is located on the summit of Flagstaff Mountain and is accessed by following Flagstaff Road approximately 3.5 miles to Realization Point, where you take the side road to Flagstaff Summit.
 Go right on the Flagstaff Summit road, follow it approximately 0.5 miles to the parking and picnic areas on Flagstaff Mountain.

 There is parking at the Flagstaff Nature Center.
 Visitors whose vehicles are not registered in Boulder County must possess either a daily or annual parking permit.